-In debate, Democratic White House contenders back impeachment inquiry of Trump
+Democratic White House candidates unite on impeachment in most polite debate yet

-ATLANTA (Reuters) - Democratic White House contenders backed the impeachment inquiry of Republican President Donald Trump during a debate on Wednesday, saying his efforts to press Ukraine to investigate former Vice President Joe Biden was an example of the administration’s corruption.
+ATLANTA (Reuters) - Democratic White House contenders united in condemning Republican President Donald Trump and supporting the inquiry into his impeachment at a debate on Wednesday, but largely backed away from the attacks that marked their earlier encounters.

-“We have to establish the principle that no one is above the law, we have a constitutional responsibility and we need to meet it,” said U.S. Senator Elizabeth Warren, an early supporter of Trump’s impeachment.

-At the fifth debate in the Democratic race to pick a challenger to Trump in the November 2020 election, the candidates said the president’s conduct had forced lawmakers to hold him accountable.
+During the fifth debate in the Democratic race to pick a challenger to Trump in the November 2020 election, candidates expressed differences on details of healthcare and tax policy but kept their disagreements polite.

-“The constitutional process of impeachment should be beyond politics and it’s not part of the campaign.
-But the president’s conduct is,” said Pete Buttigieg, mayor of South Bend, Indiana.
+U.S. Senator Elizabeth Warren, the progressive who has pushed ambitious plans to tax wealth and create a government-run healthcare plan, and Pete Buttigieg, the 37-year-old mayor of South Bend, Indiana, who has been rising the polls, escaped what had been expected to be sustained attacks from their rivals.

+Buttigieg defended his relative lack of experience, saying it was not traditional establishment Washington experience but “the right experience to take on Donald Trump.”

+“Otherwise we could play a game called name your favorite woman president,” Klobuchar said, adding: “If you think a woman can’t beat Trump, (House Speaker) Nancy Pelosi does it every day.”

+The candidates repeatedly blasted Trump and said the president’s efforts to press Ukraine to investigate former Vice President Joe Biden, a leading Democratic presidential contender, were an example of the administration’s corruption.

 The Democratic-led House of Representatives has launched an impeachment inquiry into Trump’s bid to get Ukraine to investigate Biden and his son Hunter, who served on the board of Ukrainian gas company Burisma.
-It is also looking into whether Trump may have withheld $391 million in security aid to help Ukraine fight Russian-backed separatists as a way to pressure Kiev to undertake the investigations.

-Trump has denied doing anything wrong, and accused Biden of corruption without offering evidence.
-Biden also has denied any wrongdoing and said Trump’s efforts showed he was worried about having to face him in the 2020 election.

-A U.S. diplomat said on Wednesday that “everyone was in the loop” about a Trump administration effort to get Ukraine to carry out investigations that might ultimately benefit Trump, including Vice President Mike Pence and Secretary of State Mike Pompeo.
+The candidates said Trump’s actions had forced lawmakers to hold him accountable.

+“We have to establish the principle that no one is above the law, we have a constitutional responsibility and we need to meet it,” said Warren, an early supporter of Trump’s impeachment.

 The Democratic debate comes just 11 weeks before the first nominating contest in Iowa, on Feb.
 3, raising the stakes for the 10 participants hoping for a chance to make an impression with voters before time runs out.